snowch/bluemix-spark-examples/README.md

 This repository contains example projects to help you quickly get started with Spark as a Service, spark-submit.sh.

+Also see [this project](https://github.com/snowch/biginsight-examples/blob/master/README.md) for example projects for IBM BigInsights for Apache Hadoop.

 *********************************************************************

 ### Pre-requisites